expressive-code/expressive-code/packages/@expressive-code/plugin-collapsible-sections/README.md

 ## Configuration

-When using this plugin through higher-level integration packages, you can configure it by passing options to the higher-level package.
+You can configure it by passing an options to its initializer function.

 Here are configuration examples for some popular site generators: